rodrigopedra/file-tagged-cache/README.md

 when model events that change content are dispatched.

 The `Comment` model does not use any of the helpers Observer, Contract, and Trait.
-But it is configured to *"touch"* its parent `Post` model, to invalidate its parent `Post` related cached items and a comment is changed.
+But it is configured to *"touch"* its parent `Post` model, to invalidate its parent `Post` related cached items when a comment is created or changed.

 If you are not familiar with how `$touch` works, take a look in the related Laravel documentation about it: